NiladriHazra/TweetDost/README.md

-# ✨ TweetDost - AI Tweet Reply Generator
+# TweetDost - Your Tweet Companion

 <p align="center">
   <em>Your smart companion for crafting the perfect tweet reply, powered by Google's Gemini AI.</em>